emptynick/breville-barista-touch/Readme.md

 1. Third valve (right)
 2. Single valve (bottom)
 3. Pump
-4. Bean hopper switch
+4. (TAB9) Bean hopper switch
 5. Neutral
 6. Grinder motor
 7. Grinder motor
 8. Probably phase
 9. (The blue one below) Second valve (center)
 10. First valve (left)
-11. TRIAC output (thermojet feedback)
+11. (TAB20) TRIAC output (thermojet feedback, PCB can see if the TRIAC is working)
-12. TRIAC Gate
+12. (TAB10) TRIAC Gate
 13. Airpump
-14. Watertank reed switch
+14. (CON1) Watertank reed switch
 15. Flowwheel
-16. Thermojet NTC
+16. (NTC1) Thermojet NTC
 17. Coming from PSU.
 Probably low voltage supply
-18. Steamwand rised/lowered switch
+18. (CON4) Steamwand rised/lowered switch
-19. Portafilter switch
+19. (CON5) Portafilter switch
 20. 26 pin connector to control PCB
 21. 6 pin milkpitcher switch and NTC

+### Other parts

+There are some optical isolators (marked ISOx).
+Those are ...

+Then there is IC2 and IC6.
+Those are ...

 ## The heatsink